Hongzred/HashTag_HotLine/README.md

 #### Feed Buttons & Bot Responses

 Feed buttons (shown below) allow dashboard users  to answer the concerns of disaster victims in real time and ensure constant communication.
 In this section, we go over their functionality one  by one.
-Additionally, we discuss the Bot Response, which is a *completely* automated twitter response that requires no effort on the part of the dashboard user.
+Additionally, we discuss the Bot Response, which is a *completely* automated twitter response that requires no input on the part of the dashboard user.

 ![image-20191220190237716](README_images/image-20191220190237716.png)